changseverus/Convolutional-neural-network-with-CNTK/README.md

 Use CNTK to build a convolutional neural network to solve the popular MNIST task, one of the most common dataset when it comes to computer vision.

-Try to train machine into being able to classify different handwritting image.
+Try to train machine into being able to classify different handwritting digit image.